NethServer/nethsecurity-docs/content_filter.rst

 **Lists**:

-- Community signatures, free but only few available
+- Community signatures, free but limited in number and update frequency
 - Enterprise signatures, included in any subscription, offering more comprehensive coverage

 Advantages: